Our Place Inner West

 All opportunities for people to have input at each step in the development of our Land Use Planning Framework will be featured at yoursay.innerwest.nsw.gov.au.

-Subscribe to Council’s fortnightly email What’s On Inner West for news and events.
+- Subscribe to Council’s fortnightly email What’s On Inner West in the black footer of the

 Contact Barbara Becker, Senior Engagement Specialist, Inner West Council